a-rahimi/procams/index.md

-# There Be Dragons Here: Projector-Camera Systems
+# Projector-Camera Systems: There Be Dragons Here

 Camera and projectors yearn to be merged.
 Both involve pixels, similar frame rates, fields of view, and resolutions.
 The instinct for this merger goes back